Amkor Technology (NASDAQ:AMKR) Updates Q4 2022 Earnings Guidance

 Amkor Technology (NASDAQ:AMKR – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $0.60-$0.80 for the period, compared to the consensus earnings per share estimate of $0.88.
 The company issued revenue guidance of $1.80 billion-$1.90 billion, compared to the consensus revenue estimate of $1.87 billion.

-Amkor Technology (NASDAQ:AMKR – Get Rating) last announced its quarterly earnings results on Monday, August 1st.
-The semiconductor company reported $0.51 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.47 by $0.04.
-Amkor Technology had a return on equity of 22.93% and a net margin of 10.65%.
-The business had revenue of $1.50 billion during the quarter, compared to analyst estimates of $1.52 billion.
-During the same period in the previous year, the company earned $0.51 EPS.
-The firm’s revenue was up 7.0% on a year-over-year basis.
-Equities research analysts predict that Amkor Technology will post 2.92 EPS for the current fiscal year.
+Amkor Technology (NASDAQ:AMKR – Get Rating) last posted its earnings results on Monday, October 31st.
+The semiconductor company reported $1.24 earnings per share for the quarter, beating analysts’ consensus estimates of $0.93 by $0.31.
+The business had revenue of $2.08 billion for the quarter, compared to analysts’ expectations of $1.93 billion.
+Amkor Technology had a net margin of 11.84% and a return on equity of 25.47%.
+The firm’s revenue for the quarter was up 24.0% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $0.74 earnings per share.
+As a group, research analysts forecast that Amkor Technology will post 3.14 earnings per share for the current fiscal year.

-Separately, StockNews.com began coverage on Amkor Technology in a research report on Wednesday, October 12th.
+A number of analysts recently weighed in on AMKR shares.
+StockNews.com started coverage on shares of Amkor Technology in a research note on Wednesday, October 12th.
 They issued a buy rating on the stock.
+DA Davidson decreased their price objective on shares of Amkor Technology to $30.00 in a research note on Friday.

 About Amkor Technology